-Screw, chain slid- M6 6 Nm (4.4 lbf ft) ing guard on link fork
+Screw, chain slid- M6 6 Nm (4.4 lbf ft)

+ing guard on link

+fork

+- Check the chain sliding piece for wear.

 - " If the lower edge of the chain pins is in line with or below the chain sliding piece:

 - Change the chain sliding piece.

 - Check that the chain sliding piece is firmly seated.

 - " If the chain sliding piece is loose:

 - Tighten screw on the chain sliding piece.

 Guideline